 Frederick Douglass offered those words at the unveiling of the Emancipation Memorial in 1876.
 He pointed to key parts of Lincoln’s legacy that were being overlooked in the erection of the monument.
-Today, protestors are seeking to remove that very memorial in both our nation’s capital and Boston, seeking to transform Douglass’ words to actions nearly 150 years after they were spoken.
+In 2020, protesters soughtto remove that very memorial in both our nation’s capital and Boston, seeking to transform Douglass’ words to actions nearly 150 years after they were spoken.

 The Emancipation Memorial—also known as the freedman memorial—depicts a formerly enslaved person kneeling in front of Lincoln.
 In the bronze statue, there is no nuance.
 We don’t see the process behind its creation.
 We don’t see how the formerly enslaved people who funded the memorial were denied input into the design.
 We don’t see the subtle shades and shadows that existed with Lincoln’s politics.